luiswirth/bsc-thesis/src/matter/ddf.typ

   cochain values and are essential for defining the integrals required in weak formulations @douglas:feec-book.

-We will demonstrate that the space of $k$-cochains and the space spanned by Whitney $k$-forms are isomorphic.
+The space of $k$-cochains and the space spanned by Whitney $k$-forms are isomorphic.
 The *projection* from continuous forms to cochains is realized by the *integration map*, while the *interpolation* from cochains to the Whitney space is achieved via the *Whitney map* @whitney:geointegration.

 This chapter explores the representation and manipulation of these discrete differential forms.
 We will focus on two key processes:
 - *Discretization*: Projecting continuous differential forms onto the discrete setting, yielding degrees of freedom associated with the mesh simplices.
-- *Reconstruction*: Interpolating these discrete degrees of freedom using basis functions to obtain a continuous (albeit piecewise polynomial) representation over the mesh, suitable for variational methods.
+- *Reconstruction*: Interpolating these discrete degrees of freedom using basis functions to obtain a piecewise continuous representation over the mesh, suitable for variational methods.

 Understanding these discrete structures and the maps connecting them is crucial,